 In the Lifetime of the Buddha

 The prostitute was an earlier birth of a servant of Anathapindika, a wealthy supporter of the Buddha known for his extreme generosity.
-One feast day when the servant was going to the royal park her mistress gave her very expensive jewelry to wear.
+One feast day when the servant was going to the royal park, his wife gave her very expensive jewelry to wear.
 A certain thief (the thief of the past was him in an earlier birth) wanted to steal her jewelry, so he flirted with her during the day, giving her fish, flesh, and strong drink.

 Back home, the servant told Anathapindika how she almost lost the jewelry and later he told the Buddha about it.
 The Buddha told him this story so he knew it was not the first time the servant girl had been clever and killed that thief.